 Despite the Ninja Foodi clearly being a thoughtfully engineered product, I worried it would smoke my family out of the house.
 Didn’t happen.
 There was smoke, sure, but the grill circulates air and has a grease guard, so there was no problem even as I heaped meat on the thing.
 I should add that I did get smoked out at one point because I neglected to clean the 6-quart inset.
 That’s on me, but it is worth noting that attentiveness is a prerequisite for indoor grilling.
 Smokeless grills are only smokeless if you use them right.

-After cooking on the Ninja Foodi grill, what thrills me is how friendly it is to kid’s foods.
-Chicken Dinos and fries cook up fast and crisp on the air crisp setting.
-It cranks out perfect grilled hot dogs and the griddle accessory can knock out some pancakes.
-Pop in the optional dehydration rack for some dried fruit snacks and you’ve got a pretty damn kid-centric kitchen cooker.
+As a grill, the Foodi’s a great kitchen accessory for families, but it does a lot more than grill, taking it beyond an occasional-use gadget.
+What thrills me is how friendly it is to kiddie foods.
+The grill setting lets you cranks out perfect grilled hot dogs, while the griddle accessory can knock out some pancakes.
+Pop in the dehydration rack for dried fruit snacks, and you’ve got an indoor grill that’s pretty damn perfect for parents.

+Still, there are a couple of drawbacks.
+Though it’s small, the Ninja Foodi does need to be stored somewhere.
 Also, like the Instant Pot, the Ninja Foodi Grill does require some time to preheat before you can start cooking.
-That preheat time doesn’t really lengthen dinner prep too much, considering how quickly it grills.
-Stil, nobody likes to wait.
 I’ve learned to prep the ingredients during preheat time.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.